randust/tp/docs/DeveloperGuide.md

 >- The main format difference between these two types is the additional `-recurring` for calling recurring expense functions.
 >- In addition, each type has their own manager class: `RegularExpenseManager` and `RecurringExpenseManager` are for regular and recurring expenses respectively.
 All the sequential diagrams below will use `RegularExpenseManager` for regular expenses to ensure consistency.
+>- However, `/budget` and `/budget-left` commands are only applicable for regular expenses.

 ### Adding Expenses